 MedAvail to Report Fourth Quarter and Full Year 2022 Financial Results on March 30

-Management to host investor conference call and webcast at 4:30pm ET on that day

-/EIN News/ -- PHOENIX, March 16, 2023 (GLOBE NEWSWIRE) -- MedAvail Holdings, Inc. (Nasdaq: MDVL) (“MedAvail”), an innovative pharmacy technology company, today announced that the Company will announce financial results for the fourth quarter and full-year ended December 31, 2022 on Thursday, March 30, after the close of the financial markets.
+PHOENIX, March 16, 2023 (GLOBE NEWSWIRE) -- MedAvail Holdings, Inc. MDVL ("MedAvail"), an innovative pharmacy technology company, today announced that the Company will announce financial results for the fourth quarter and full-year ended December 31, 2022 on Thursday, March 30, after the close of the financial markets.
 MedAvail management will be webcasting a corresponding conference call beginning at 1:30 p.m.
 Pacific Time / 4:30 p.m.
 Eastern Time.

 Call and webcast details: